AlvaGonz/AlvaGonz/README.md

 - 🎯‍♂️ I'm a **Software Engineering student** with a focus on quality assurance and full-stack development
 - 🚀 Passionate about writing clean, efficient, and maintainable code
-- 📄 Currently working on projects involving **Docker**, **JavaScript**, and **C#**
-- 🤔 Always interested in learning new technologies and best practices
+- 🤔 Always interested in learning new technologies and best practices, my curiosity plays dirty

----

-## 📚 My Current Studies

-- Software Engineering fundamentals & advanced concepts
-- Quality Assurance and automated testing
-- Web development with JavaScript and frameworks
-- Cloud technologies and containerization
-- API development and RESTful services

 ---